morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Mediatek MT7921U

-:sob: 2022-06-10 - Adapters are Not yet available for purchase.
+:sob: 2022-06-10 - Adapters are not yet available for purchase.
 Expect availability to start during the second half of 2002.

 [1] 2022-06-10 - USB support added to mt7921 driver in kernel 5.18.